Essential travel tips for a vacation in Iceland

 Advice for family travel in Iceland

-I have gotten consistent feedback about how Iceland is a great destination for families with children.
+Iceland is a great destination for families with children.
 To make sure the little ones stay warm to make sure that they wear layered clothing.
-As one of our interviewees said: “never use cotton as a base layer, especially during winter.
+Never use cotton as a base layer, especially during winter.
 First non-itchy wool, like merino, followed by a fleece or preferably thicker wool, and finish off with a good wind and waterproof snowsuit or bunting.
 Warm and waterproof shoes are a necessity.
-Wool during summer is a sensible thing in Iceland as well as a beanie, scarf, and gloves.”
+Wool during summer is a sensible thing in Iceland as well as a beanie, scarf, and gloves.
 I also want to point out that you can search for family-friendly hotels and another form of accommodation.

 Use forecasts to maximize the chance of seeing the northern lights

 It can be tough to catch the northern lights.
 Fortunately, there are many great resources for those are hunting the northern lights.
 You can, for example, use the Live Aurora Network app or the Aurora Forecast website.
-Some of my respondents recommending coming to Iceland in March or September.
+I can be a good idea to vacation in Iceland in March or September.
 You will have the change to see the northern lights while having a lot of daylight.
 Kind of smart actually.
 On balance I would rather recommend September rather than March.
 The weather is often better then.

 Stay safe while hunting for the northern lights